lareaulab/iXnos/README.md

 ### Optimizing Gene Sequences Under a Neural Network Model

-After you have trained a neural network model, you can use iXnos to find the minimum and maximum translation speed coding sequence for a given protein, under that model.
+After you have trained a neural network model, you can use iXnos to find the minimum and maximum translation elongation time coding sequence for a given protein, under that model.

+For optimization, we recommend a model with an input sequence neighborhood that excludes the 5' and 3' flanking ends of ribosome footprints.
+The value of the ends of footprints in predicting scaled ribosome footprint counts likely reflects in vitro ligation biases.
+For translation elongation time optimization, we would like to optimize our CDS based on features that determine the biological contribution to ribosome footprint counts, namely features of the coding sequence that influence translation elongation speed in vivo.
+We use a sequence neighborhood from codons -3 to +2 in our paper, but you can choose your own sequence neighborhood as desired.

 We currently support optimization for models that are only trained with sequence input features (i.e. no structure features).
 The sequence input features must satisfy one of these conditions:
 * Codon features only (set nt_feats=False)